Office of the Registrar

 a.
 The header bar that contains the search functions on the right also has two action buttons on the left side, Add Course and Add Xlist.

-1. The button will open a dialog box where you may select a subject and course number, and SUBMIT.
-That triggers a check in Banner, and when the window disappears, you will see a message below the header bar that indicates either a successful addition of a course, or that the course is not yet in Banner.
+1. The button opens a dialog box where you select a subject and course number, and SUBMIT.
+That triggers a check in Banner, and when the window disappears, you see a message below the header bar that indicates either successful addition of a course, or that the course is not in Banner.

 1. Select the subject/course number/section combinations necessary for a cross-list, add the total overall enrollment limit, if any, and the instructor, then click SUBMIT.
 If all the sections are in Banner, they will be added to the MAIN view for further editing.